nicoleyfq/ECE-143-Group-Project/README.md

 3. replace youtube website address with “youtube” and all other website with nothing
 4. substitute punctuations, newline character, digits with nothing
 5. apply word_tokenize, convert the text to list of words
-6. remove stop words: Stop words are those words that do not contribute to the deeper meaning of the phrase.They are the most common words such as: “the“, “a“, and “is“.
+6. remove **Stop Words**: Stop words are those words that do not contribute to the deeper meaning of the phrase.They are the most common words such as: “the“, “a“, and “is“. certain words are used to formulate sentences but do not add any semantic meaning to the text.
+For example, the most commonly used word in the english language is the which represents 7% of all words written or spoken.
+You couldn’t make deduce anything about a text given the fact that it contains the word the.
+On the other hand, words like good and awesome could be used to determine whether a rating was positive or not.

 ## Exploratory Data Analysis

 ### Top words related to certain personality type
 Methodology: **TF-IDF**
-    A statistical measure that evaluates how relevant a word is to a document in a collection of documents.
+    Score the relative importance of wordA statistical measure that evaluates how relevant a word is to a document in a collection of documents.
 This is done by multiplying two metrics: how many times a word appears in a document, and the inverse document frequency of the word across a set of documents.